moisesjbc/unity-oculus-gear/README.md

 5. Plug your Samsung to the computer.
 6. On Unity, set Android as the target platform.
 7. Build the Unity project and enjoy!.

+## Third-party work

+- The sound "pickup" has been downloaded from www.freesound.org on [this link](https://www.freesound.org/people/soundnimja/sounds/173324/).
+This sound was made by user *soundnimja* and licensed under [the Creative Commons 0 License](http://creativecommons.org/publicdomain/zero/1.0/).